INTRODUCTION

 CONCLUSION

-Today, a future prophet is mentioned in the Torah that is with both Jews and Christians.
+A future prophet is mentioned in the Torah that is with both Jews and Christians.
 One of the attributes of this prophet is that “he is like Moses”.
 Jews, Christians, and Muslims have put forward various arguments on this issue.
-While the Jews argued that no prophet could be like Moses (PBUH), the Christians claimed that the relevant phrase refers to Jesus (PBUH), and the Muslims referenced it to Muhammad (PBUH).
-Muslims mostly base their thesis on personal similarities (marriage, birth, leadership, migration, etc.) between Moses and Muhammad (peace be upon them).
-Although there are such similarities, the Quran points out that we should concentrate on a different aspect.
-That is the similarity between the books, which is directly related to prophethood.
-God sent down to Moses (PBUH) a book that completely abrogated the scriptures before him and contains detailed provisions on every subject.
-No prophet who came after Moses (PBUH) had been sent down such a book.
-There is one exception to this, and that is Muhammad (PBUH), the final prophet.
-The Quran abrogates what was before it, just like the book of Moses, and contains detailed provisions, commandments (Law) on every subject.
-Just like the Book of Moses, the Quran also mentions the lives of previous prophets, informs people of some future events, and contains wise advice that guides people in all areas of life.
+While Jews argued that no prophet could be like Moses (PBUH), Christians claimed that the relevant phrase refers to Jesus (PBUH), and Muslims referenced it to Muhammad (PBUH).
+Muslims mostly base their thesis on personal similarities (marriage, birth, leadership, migration, etc.) between Moses and Muhammad (PBUT).
+The Quran, however, points out that we should concentrate on the similarity between the Books, which is directly related to prophethood.

 In Surah Muzzammil, which is chronologically one of the first chapters of the Quran, the similarity of Prophet Muhammad (PBUH) to Prophet Moses (PBUH) must have conveyed the necessary message to the essential places in the first days of prophethood: